mhavill/MRPMG-Docklands/README.md

 # MRPMG-Docklands

-A repo of sample projects for Rpi and ESP32
+A repo of sample projects for RPi and ESP32 to be used at our meetups

 ## Introduction